-Click the link, or watch the video below for steps to help you search for on-campus employment in Handshake:
+Click the links below for steps to help you search for on-campus employment in Handshake:

 Carnegie Mellon participates in two Work-Study programs: